ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

 Running on Solaris
 ------------------

-Some Solaris machines use a non-POSIX shell by default.
-This can cause trouble for things such as Ansible's default remote temp dir which depends on the tilde being expanded as per POSIX.
+By default, Solaris 10 and earlier run a non-POSIX shell which does not correctly expand the default tmp directory Ansible uses ( :file:`~/.ansible/tmp`).
+If you see module failures on Solaris machines, this is likely the problem.
 There are several workarounds:

 * You can set :ref:`remote_tmp` to a path that will expand correctly with the Solaris shell.
 For example, in the ansible config file you can set::